OnePlus 9: release date, price, leaks, and all of the news

 OnePlus 9: camera

-Rumour has it that OnePlus has partnered with Hasselblad, the Swedish company best known for making the camera that NASA used to photograph the Moon landings.
+OnePlus has confirmed its rumoured partnership with Hasselblad, the Swedish company best known for making the camera that NASA used to photograph the Moon landings.

-That would explain why OnePlus CEO Pete Lau posted this "Moonshot" Twitter teaser, complete with a photograph of planet Earth taken – presumably – by a Hasselblad camera.
+That would explain why OnePlus CEO Pete Lau posted this "Moonshot" Twitter teaser, complete with a photograph of planet Earth that was presumably taken by a Hasselblad camera.

 Prior to that, trusted tipster Dave Lee (@dave2d) appeared to let the cat out of the bag when he reposted a photo (above) that appeared to show the OnePlus 9 Pro camera sporting an official "Hasselblad" logo.